🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-Madison is new to her role as an assistant coach for a club volleyball team, but comes with previous experience as assistant coach of Ross Sheppard’s Junior Women’s volleyball team in 2021.
+Madison is new to her role as a Head Coach for a club volleyball team, but comes with previous experience as assistant coach with Park for 3 years and of Ross Sheppard’s Junior Women’s volleyball team in 2021.
 She fell in love with volleyball during her years playing club, school, and beach volleyball throughout U13-U18, which has given her a deep understanding of the game.

 Madison recently earned a Bachelor of Commerce degree with a focus on Human Resources and an accounting minor.
 She continues to play volleyball in the EVA league, demonstrating her unwavering passion for the sport.